Low Interest Rates Provide Opportunity for Home Buyers

 “Millenials are well educated and understand the value and advantages of buying a home vs. the cost of renting.
 The advantage of buying a home and having an appreciating asset versus a monthly rental expense that does not add any long term financial wealth, is part of their long term financial planning and wealth building” said Darrell Edquist, Senior Loan Officer at Shelter Home Mortgage.

-Many prospective, first-time homebuyers are struggling to find a home in their price range; however, builders are starting to shift toward building fewer luxury properties and more entry-level homes.
 “Homebuilders are getting smart about how to delight millennials in order to reduce pain points,” wrote Ken Leon, director of equity research at CFRA Research.
 “The industry is shifting to entry-level homes with more open space.”

 If you’re a first-time homebuyer who has been hesitant to take the leap into homeownership and are in a position to buy, now is the time to lock in a lower mortgage rate.